shay-te/core-lib/docs/index.md

 CoreLib from core_lib.core_lib
 SqlAlchemyConnectionRegistry from core_lib.connection.sql_alchemy_connection_registry
 #### Defining a new class YourCoreLib that inherits from CoreLib.
   - Defining an __init__ method for YourCoreLib that takes a config argument of type DictConfig.
-DictConfig is a custom configuration class or type used to pass configuration parameters.
+[DictConfig](https://omegaconf.readthedocs.io/en/2.3_branch/api_reference.html#id1) is a dictionary type from omegaconf that used by Hydra.
   - Calling the parent class CoreLib's __init__ method using CoreLib.__init__(self) to initialize the base class.
+    - Mark core-lib started
+    - Enable use of CoreLibListeners
+    - Enable use of core-lib observers
   - Creating a db_connection object by initializing an instance of SqlAlchemyConnectionRegistry with the SQLAlchemy configuration provided in self.config.core_lib.data.sqlalchemy (In Python, self is a reference to the current instance of a class).
   - This suggests that SqlAlchemyConnectionRegistry is responsible for managing SQLAlchemy database connections based on the provided configuration.
   - Initializing a UserDataAccess object, presumably a class responsible for accessing user data from the database, passing the db_connection object to it.